Nuwaisir-1998/Bioinfo_TA_works/README.md

 ## Neighbor Joining Algorithm (NJ)

-# Problem:
+## Problem:
 Reconstruct the evolutionary tree given the distance matrix.

-# How to Run The Code:
+## How to Run The Code:
 Go to the NJ folder.
+Put the input in **in.txt** file.
+The first line of the input file denotes the number of rows and columns.
+Then put the matrix.
 Open a terminal there.
 Then run the follwing command.
 ```
 ./main.sh
 ```